 New organizations in the 20th century brought hope of conquering two of humanity’s greatest banes.
 The United Nations was established with the intention to restore law and order to populations besieged by the ravages of war.
 The pharmaceutical industry brought light to the darkness cast by cancer and many other devastating diseases.
 But all is not as it seems.
-Edward G. Griffin reveals that the machinations of the U.N. and the pharmaceutical industry actually perpetuate the problems they promised to prevent in this presentation originally webcast July 2, 2015.
+Edward G. Griffin reveals that the machinations of the U.N. and the pharmaceutical industry actually perpetuate the problems they promised to prevent.

 G. Edward Griffin is a writer and documentary film producer with many successful titles to his credit, including, The Creature from Jekyll Island and World Without Cancer.
 He has dealt with such diverse subjects as archaeology and ancient Earth history, the Federal Reserve System and international banking, terrorism, internal subversion, the history of taxation, U.S. foreign policy, the science and politics of cancer therapy, the Supreme Court, and the United Nations.